Our Commitment to Racial Justice & Equity

 Following the killing of George Floyd, a powerful movement for racial justice and equity has gained momentum globally – and CCL is committed to engaging with these critical and historic efforts to identify and rectify systemic racism and bias in communities and organizations where we have influence throughout the world.

-CCL’s internal EDI team researched best practices for anti-racism work within organizations, drawing on insights from external experts and our own clients.
+Our internal EDI team researched best practices for anti-racism work within organizations, drawing on insights from external experts and our own clients.
 We looked closely at feedback and observations offered by CCL staff via our race conversations, while also reviewing our internal policies and practices.
-Additionally, we are internally leveraging CCL’s REAL framework, which helps clients committed to EDI initiatives Reveal Relevant Opportunities, Elevate Equity, Activate Diversity, and Lead Inclusively.
+Additionally, we are internally leveraging our REAL™ framework, which helps clients committed to EDI initiatives Reveal Relevant Opportunities, Elevate Equity, Activate Diversity, and Lead Inclusively.

 As a result, we have revealed a series of relevant opportunities that we will begin acting on now.

 To Elevate Equity, we will make the initial policy changes noted below and continue to examine areas of opportunity for positive change:

 - By September 1, 2020, share internally the results of CCL’s annual pay equity audit, which examines our adherence to U.S. pay equity standards by race, gender, and age, and make any necessary adjustments to ensure pay equity.

 - Conduct a thorough review and update to CCL’s U.S. employee paid and unpaid leave-related policies through the lens of implicit and explicit equity goals and outcomes, including policies for parental leave, paid-time-off, and paid holidays.
 Implement revised policies effective January 1, 2021.